 In July 2018, Amendment 21 to the Control of Financial Services (Provident Funds) Law was published, in which it was determined that an employer will be entitled to withdraw provisions which it has made for its employee, to the severance pay component, within 4 months after the end of the employee's period of employment at that employer, provided that the employer has submitted, to the institutional entity where the severance pay funds are held, one of the following: (1) A declaratory ruling determining its right to severance pay, or a reference confirming the initiation of such legal proceedings; or (2) References confirming the existence of legal proceedings, in which a final determination was given regarding the employer's entitlement to severance pay, or revocation of the employee's entitlement to severance pay: or (3) Notice by the employer and employee confirming that the funds can be returned to the employer.
 It was further determined that insofar as the employer has not submitted to the managing company the aforementioned documents within the specified period, and the employee has withdrawn the severance pay, the employer will be estopped from bringing claims against the managing company.
 An employer will be entitled to withdraw provisions which it has performed on behalf of its employees to the severance pay component 4 months after the end of the employee's period of employment at that employer, only if it has submitted to the institutional entity a declaratory ruling determining its entitlement to severance pay, and the employee has not yet withdrawn the severance pay as of the date when the aforementioned ruling is given.

 The aforementioned amendment includes transitional provisions for 4 months, during which period the employer may object to the transfer of severance pay funds of employees whose employment concluded before the amendment entered into effect.

-The company is unable, at this stage, to estimate the full implications of the aforementioned provisions, including its effect on the future scope of withdrawals of the severance pay funds which it manages.
+The Company is unable, at this stage, to estimate the full implications of the aforementioned provisions, including its effect on the future scope of withdrawals of the severance pay funds which it manages.

-3.2.5 Pension marketing process upon the addition of members to pension products
+4.2.5 Pension marketing process upon the addition of members to pension products

-Further to the clarification which was published by the Commissioner in February 2018, regarding the pension marketing process upon the addition of members to a pension product (hereinafter: the "Clarification Regarding The Pension Marketing Process"), which primarily involves a provision stating that an insurance agent who performs a transaction with a pension product on behalf of a customer (including addition to a pension product) is obligated to perform a pension marketing process as determined in the provisions of the Law, and that an institutional entity is entitled to pay a distribution commission only in case the pension insurance agent has performed a "transaction" as part of the pension marketing process; In July 2018, and following a discussion which was held by the Supreme Court regarding a petition which was filed on this matter, inter alia, by the Association of Insurance Brokers and Agents in Israel, the State notified the Supreme Court that it would act to revise the clarification regarding pension marketing, in a manner whereby it will only apply to the addition of savers in pension products, which were implemented after the publication date of the aforementioned clarification.
+Further to the clarification which was published by the Commissioner in February 2018, regarding the pension marketing process upon the addition of members to a pension product (hereinafter: the "Clarification Regarding The Pension Marketing Process"), which primarily involves a provision stating that an insurance agent who performs a transaction with a pension product on behalf of a customer (including addition to a pension product) is obligated to perform a pension marketing process as determined in the provisions of the Law, and that an institutional entity is entitled to pay a distribution commission only in case the pension insurance agent has performed a "transaction" as part of the pension marketing process; In August 2018, and following a hearing which was held in the Supreme Court, regarding a petition which was filed on this matter, inter alia, by the Association of Insurance Brokers and Agents in Israel, the Commissioner published a clarification regarding the pension marketing process, according to which the clarification with respect to pension marketing will only apply to the addition of savers to a pension product which were performed after the publication date of the clarification in February 2018 and thereafter.